awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-launch-template-permissions.md

 **Note**
 For groups that are configured to use the `Latest` or `Default` launch template version, permissions for actions to be completed when launching instances are not checked by Amazon EC2 Auto Scaling when a new version of the launch template is created\.
 This is an important consideration when setting up your permissions for who can create and manage launch template versions\.

+## Learn more<a name="launch-template-resources-about-iam"></a>

+Before you use IAM to manage access to launch templates, you should understand what IAM features are available to use with launch templates\.
+For more information, see [Actions, resources, and condition keys for Amazon EC2](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonec2.html) in the *Service Authorization Reference*\.